rubyreferences/rubyref/intro/implementations.md

+> See "Installers" and "Managers" sections of the [previous
-> See [previous chapter](installation.md) about downloading and
+> chapter](installation.md) about downloading and installing different
-> installing different versions and implementations of Ruby.
+> versions and implementations of Ruby.